Timothy Christian School (Illinois)

-Timothy Christian Schools is a private, nondenominational Christian school in Elmhurst, Illinois, founded in 1911.
+Timothy Christian Schools is a private nondenominational Christian school in Elmhurst, Illinois, founded in 1911.

 Academics

 The school is recognized by the state of Illinois and the DuPage County Education Service Region.
 Timothy Christian Schools is fully accredited by the North Central Association through Cognia and is recognized by the Illinois State Board of Education.
 Timothy Christian Schools is also a member of the Council on Educational Standards and Accountability.
 In September 2019, Timothy Christian High School was awarded a National Blue Ribbon from the US Department of Education.
-In 2021, three Timothy Students were named National Merit Finalists.
+The elementary school was recently only one of 6 in the state to win the “Whole Child Award” from the Illinois Association for Supervision and Curriculum Development.

 Facilities

-Timothy Christian Schools has undergone $50 million in renovations, including a $16 million middle school and Athletic Arena.
-Project highlights include state-of-the-art classrooms, science lab, lobby/cafeteria, and new athletic arena for the high school.
+Timothy Christian Schools has undergone $50 million in renovations, including a $16 million middle school and athletic arena.
+Project highlights include new classrooms, science lab, lobby/cafeteria, and new athletic arena for the high school.
 The elementary school recently underwent a renovation along with furniture and technology upgrades in the high school.
-The high school is undergoing a renovation that includes new open spaces, a secured entrance, and a coffee shop.

 Athletics

-Timothy Christian Schools is a member of the Illinois High School Association as well as the Metro Suburban Conference.
+Timothy Christian Schools is a member of the Illinois High School Association.
 There are ten sports available for boys: baseball, basketball, cross country, golf, gymnastics, soccer, swimming, track and field, and volleyball.
 There are twelve sports available for girls: badminton, basketball, cross country, competitive cheerleading, competitive dance, golf, softball, soccer, swimming, tennis, track and field and volleyball.
+Trojan Stadium was opened in 2022, which is a sports complex that includes an artificial turf soccer field, lighting, sound, press box, tennis courts, an 8-lane track, and seats for nearly 1,000 fans.

 Activities

-Mock trial
+Other extracurricular activities on campus include over 24 clubs and opportunities in drama, fine arts, mock trial, student council, and several technology-focused organizations, among many others.
 Timothy Christian High School has a Mock Trial team which has won seven Mock Trial State Championships and had national appearances.
 For the 2020-2021 school year, Mock Trial competed virtually and Timothy placed third in the state.
+Timothy Christian High School ACES Team (Academic Challenge in Engineering and Science) won the 2023 State Championship, an academic battle of private and public school scholars across Illinois.
+VEI, a student-run virtual business plan, also captured the State 2022 title and placed 13th at Nationals.